Johnson, E., Ballin, D. (Nov 2016)

 'Ogmore 74' in Slingsby, Adam., Rogers, Kathy. (eds.)
 'Matter 14' Mews Press, pg 105 ISBN 978-1-84387-388-4

-The Fence (working title) is Debbie Ballin's first novel and is a work in progress.
-It was developed on the MA Writing at Sheffield Hallam University.
-It is due to be completed in January 2018
+The Fence is Debbie Ballin's first novel.
+It was written whilst she was on the MA Writing at Sheffield Hallam University and completed in Jan 2018.

 Free Range - A Collective Family Memoir is a work in progress.